Paul Cezanne, Man with a Pipe, 1890–1892, oil on canvas, 17 x 13 1/2 in. (43.2 x 34.3 cm), Gift of Henry W. and Marion H. Bloch, 2015.13.6

 Jaskierny, Diana M. “Paul Cezanne, Man with a Pipe, 1890–1892,” technical entry.
 French Paintings and Pastels, 1600–1945: The Collections of The Nelson-Atkins Museum of Art, edited by Aimee Marcereau DeGalan, Nelson-Atkins Museum of Art, 2022. doi: 10.37764/78973.5.708.2088.

-Man with a Pipe was painted as part of a series of studies in preparation for Paul Cezanne’s Card Players paintings (Figs. 1 and 2).
+Man with a Pipe was painted as part of a series of studies in preparation for Paul Cezanne’s Card Players paintings (Figs. 1, 2).
 Executed on plain-weaveplain weave: A basic textile weave in which one weft thread alternates over and under the warp threads.
 Often this structure consists of one thread in each direction, but threads can be doubled (basket weave) or tripled to create more complex plain weave.
 Plain weave is sometimes called tabby weave. canvas, the original dimensions of the painting are unknown, as the tacking marginstacking margins: The outer edges of canvas that wrap around and are attached to the stretcher or strainer with tacks or staples.
 See also tacking edge. were removed, and the painting was resized during a lininglining: A procedure used to reinforce a weakened canvas that involves adhering a second fabric support using adhesive, most often a glue-paste mixture, wax, or synthetic adhesive. process predating its history at the Nelson-Atkins Museum of Art.
 Early publications erroneously list this painting as being 39 by 30 centimeters (15 3/8 by 11 13/16 inches), although these dimensions would have noticeably cropped the image.1The erroneous dimensions were first published in Lionello Venturi, Cézanne: Son art, son œuvre (Paris: Paul Rosenberg, 1936), no. 563, pp. 1:186–87.
 Additionally, there are no cracks or creases that would verify this size.

 Instead, it appears that the original size likely corresponded with a no. 6 figure standard-format canvasstandard-format supports: Commercially prepared supports available through art suppliers, which gained popularity in the nineteenth century during the industrialization of art materials.
 Available in three formats figure (portrait), paysage (landscape), and marine (marine), these were numbered 1 through 120 to indicate their size.
 For each numbered size, marine and paysage had two options available: a larger format (haute) and smaller (basse) format..
 Along the left edge of the picture planepicture plane: The two-dimensional surface where the artist applies paint., regularly spaced losses, now filled and inpainted, are presumably the original tack holes.
 Approximately six millimeters from the left edge, a near continuous vertical hairline crack is visible through microscope examination.
 Based on its proximity to the potential tack holes, this probably relates to the original turnover edgeturnover edge: The point at which the canvas begins to wrap around the stretcher, at the junction between the picture plane and tacking margin.
 See also foldover edge..
 A similar horizontal crack is found near the top edge, just above where the blue background stops.2In addition to this horizontal hairline crack, it is safe to assume the horizontal end to the blue background relates to the original turnover edge.
 From the horizontal crack to the original bottom edge, and from the vertical crack to the right edge, the dimensions measure 41 by 33 centimeters,3Possible tacking holes are found only on the left side.
 Possible turnover cracks are found only on the top and left sides.
 Collectively, these features indicate that the painting may have been cut down at the turnover edges along the right and bottom sides. a no. 6 figure according to the Bourgeois Ainé catalogue from 1888.4David Bomford, Jo Kirby, John Leighton, and Ashok Roy, Art in the Making: Impressionism (London: Yale University Press, 1990), 46.
 Due to the lining, no supplier stamps are visible; however, Cezanne frequently purchased materials, including standard-format canvases, from a variety of artist suppliersartist supplier(s): Also called colormen and color merchants.
 Artist suppliers prepared materials for artists.
 This tradition dates back to the Medieval period, but the industrialization of the nineteenth century increased their commerce.
 It was during this time that ready-made paints in tubes, commercially prepared canvases, and standard-format supports were available to artists for sale through these suppliers.
 It is sometimes possible to identify the supplier from stamps or labels found on the reverse of the artwork (see canvas stamp)..5Elisabeth Reissner, “Ways of Making: Practice and Innovation in Cézanne’s Paintings in the National Gallery,” National Gallery Technical Bulletin 25 (2008): 6–8.